germanbisurgi/jedi/README.md

 Jedison helps you validate JSON data on the backend and generate interactive forms from JSON Schemas on the frontend.

-## Introduction

-### What is Jedison?

-Jedison helps you validate JSON data on the backend and generate interactive forms from JSON Schemas on the frontend.

 One common workflow looks like this:

 1. Your backend sends the JSON Schema to the client